 → Writing Prompt 7: Weigh the risks and rewards of space flight by explaining why you would or would not like to be a passenger on the Space Shuttle.

 → Writing Prompt 8: Do you think that some people have difficulty talking to others face-to-face because of how prevalent texting is today?
-Meanwhile, when you have an issue that you need to discuss with someone, do you prefer to sit down and talk it out?
+When you have an issue that you need to discuss with someone, do you prefer to sit down and talk it out face-to-face?
 Or do yo prefer to handle it through texting or Facebook or some other form of written communication?

 Technology Writing Prompts Continue